swcarpentry/python-novice-inflammation/reference.md

 ## [Errors and Exceptions](07-errors.html)

 *   Tracebacks can look intimidating, but they give us a lot of useful information about what went wrong in our program, including where the error occurred and what type of error it was.
 *   An error having to do with the "grammar" or syntax of the program is called a `SyntaxError`.
     If the issue has to do with how the code is indented, then it will be called an `IndentationError`.
-*   A `NameError` will occur if you use a variable that has not been defined (either because you meant to use quotes around a string, you forgot to define the variable, or you just made a typo).
+*   A `NameError` will occur if you use a variable that has not been defined, either because you meant to use quotes around a string, you forgot to define the variable, or you just made a typo.
 *   Containers like lists and strings will generate errors if you try to access items in them that do not exist.
     This type of error is called an `IndexError`.
 *   Trying to read a file that does not exist will give you an `IOError`.
     Trying to read a file that is open for writing, or writing to a file that is open for reading, will also give you an `IOError`.

 ## [Defensive Programming](08-defensive.html)